GNOME/libadwaita/doc/css-variables.md

   </tr>
 </table>

-<code>--popover-shade-color</code> is used for scroll undershoot styles
-within popovers, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of <code>--popover-bg-color</code>.
+`--popover-shade-color` is used for scroll undershoot styles within popovers, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--popover-bg-color`.
 This color is only available since 1.4.

 ## Miscellaneous Colors